79 Slovenian

 sonce "sun" {sunce}

 But the main difference that separates Slovenian is dual.
 You probably recall that dual in Croatian is just a special form of adjectives (and nouns) used with numbers 2, 3 and 4.
 Not so in Slovenian — dual is used only with number 2, but there are separate forms for various cases (so, nom.du., acc.du....) and there are separate forms for verbs as well!
-There are not many contemporary languages that have such feature; Arabic is another example I can think of.
+There are not many contemporary languages that have such feature; Classical Arabic is an example I can think of.

 Nouns